0x5ubt13/LetsGo/README.md

 Quick overview of the basics in Go.
 Currently available:

 - [Calgolator](./Basic%20concepts/Calgolator/main.go).
 A simple calculator to showcase functions.
 - [Gobonacci](./Basic%20concepts/Gobonacci/gobonacci.go).
-Fibonacci in our fave lang.
+Fibonacci in our fave language.
 - [GoFizzBuzz](./Basic%20concepts/GoFizzBuzz/main.go).
-FizzBuzz written in Go.
+Fizz-Buzz written in Go.
+- [Interfaces](./Basic%20concepts/Interfaces/main.go).
+Grouping and promoting Structs into something else to create common methods.
 - [Maps](./Basic%20concepts/Maps/main.go).
-The basic concepts of Maps (or "dicts" in Python, or "hashes" in Ruby, or "objects" in JavaScript)
+The basic concepts of Maps (or "dicts" in Python, or "hashes" in Ruby, or "objects" in JavaScript...).
 - [nmapCaller](./Basic%20concepts/nmapCaller/main.go).
 Showcasing how to call other programs from Go.
 - [Odd or even](./Basic%20concepts/Odd_or_Even/odd_or_even.go).
-Playing around with basic ints.
+Playing around with basic integers.
 - [ReadingInput](./Basic%20concepts/ReadingInput/main.go).
 Quick overview of how to read a stream of input.
 - [ReadingWeb](./Basic%20concepts/ReadingWeb/main.go).
 Quick overview of how to read from the web.
 - [Structs](./Basic%20concepts/Structs/main.go).
-The basic concepts of Structs (very close to what a Class is...
-But it's not a class.
-In Go it's like a Map in steroids)
+The basic concepts of Maps in steroids...
+I mean Structs :)

 #### How to use
-The main purpose is to consult the snippets of code to copy/paste.
+The main purpose is to quickly consult the snippets of code to copy/paste, in a way more concise manner than consulting my [Massive Cheat Sheet](./Massive_Cheatsheet/massiveCheatSheet.go)

 ### [Go Port Scanner](./Go_Port_Scanner/goPortScanner.go)
 #### What is it